AlekseySh/comp/Readme.md

 them as `data/train*.pkl` and `data/test*.pkl`.

 3. Having `train*.pkl` and `test*.pkl` use `notebooks/modelling_fai.ipynb`
-to train neural network and reproduce submit.
+to train neural network and reproduce our submit.
+NOTE!
+For reproducing our results exactly please set PYTHONHASHSEED before running notebook.
+So, the start command should look like this:
+`env PYTHONHASHSEED=42 jupyter notebook`.

 Resulting folder structure should look like this: